Carson Tinker: Professional career

+Pre-draft

-At the end of his senior season at Alabama, Tinker was ranked as the top available long snapper for the 2013 NFL Draft.
+At the end of his senior season at Alabama, Tinker was ranked as the top available long snapper for the 2013 NFL draft.

-Jacksonville Jaguars
+Jacksonville Jaguars (first stint)

 After going undrafted in the 2013 NFL Draft, Tinker signed with the Jacksonville Jaguars.
 In training camp, he competed for the starting long snapper position with veteran Jeremy Cain and rookie Luke Ingram.
 On August 25, Tinker won the starting job after Cain and Ingram were released.

-On August 3, 2017 during training, camp, Tinker suffered a torn ACL and was placed on injured reserve.
+On August 3, 2017, during training camp, Tinker suffered a torn ACL and was placed on injured reserve.

 On October 11, 2018, Tinker was placed on injured reserve with an undisclosed knee injury.

 On March 8, 2019, the Jaguars released Tinker due to salary cap space issues.

 New York Giants

 After sitting out the 2019 NFL season, Tinker was signed by the New York Giants on September 2, 2020.
-He was released on September 5, 2020 and signed to the practice squad the next day.
+He was released on September 5, 2020, and signed to the practice squad the next day.
 He signed a reserve/future contract on January 4, 2021.
 He was released on August 24, 2021.